UnbreakableKid/react-class/lessons/2 - React/7 - Other Hooks.md

 ### Bonus: useCallback vs useReducer

 Sometimes when you need to manage more complex state logic, instead of using useState and useCallback, you can use useReducer.
+This is because with useCallback, it's a wrapper where React will watch for changes in the dependencies and only re-render the component when the dependencies change, while in reducer the functions are "static".

 ```jsx
 import React, { useReducer } from 'react';